In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Edit Review: Allows you to change the review dates and files.

 Unassign Reviewer: Allows you to unassign the Reviewer.

-Cancel Review Request: Starting in OJS 3.2, you can cancel a review request.
+Cancel Review Request: As of OJS 3.2, you can cancel a review request.
 This may be necessary when a reviewer has not responded to a review request or accepted to do a review but never delivered.

 Cancelling a review request will permit you to send a template email to the reviewer.
 The request will then show up in the editor’s reviewer list as “cancelled”.